Buying your home in Troy with Big Bear Real Estate

 That's where I come in.

-Step 3 – Start looking for a home
+Step 3 – Begin your home search

 Step 6 – Negotiate

-Step 7 – Obtain your loan
+Step 7 – Obtain a loan

 Step 8 – Close the deal